mprshark/automazior/README.md

-# Automazior ASM v1
+# Automazior ASM v1.3
-**Attack Surface Monitoring Engine (Backend-First)**
+**Attack Surface Monitoring Engine**

-Automazior ASM v1 is a **backend-focused Attack Surface Monitoring (ASM) engine** designed to identify, structure, and interpret the external attack surface of a domain using **safe, controlled reconnaissance techniques**.
+Automazior ASM v1.3 is a **backend-focused Attack Surface Monitoring (ASM) engine** designed to identify, structure, and interpret the external attack surface of a domain using **safe, controlled reconnaissance techniques**.

 This project prioritizes **clarity, scope discipline, and explainable risk assessment** over aggressive scanning or exploitation.